Vocal cords must close tightly to produce sound and keep food out of the lungs. Paralysis prevents this essential closure.

 Diagnosis

-- Laryngoscopy: A thin flexible tube with a camera is passed through the nose to watch the cords while you speak.
+- Laryngoscopy: A thin, flexible tube with a camera is passed through the nose to the back of the throat to watch the cords in motion.

 Treatment Options